eliataylor/promptautomator/README.md

 ## Normalize your dataset
 -[x] Convert your CSV to JSON and replace your internal name for ID with `source_id`:
+  - python preprocesses/DataIndexer.py normalize_dataset <path to your dataset file> <property name for your internal ID>
-`python preprocesses/DataIndexer.py normalize_dataset examples/music-catalogue.csv id`
+- `python preprocesses/DataIndexer.py normalize_dataset examples/music-catalogue.csv id`

 -[x] If testing Embeddings, convert your JSON to a PKL:
-`python preprocesses/DataIndexer.py build_embeddings public/music-catalogue.json source_id`
+`python preprocesses/DataIndexer.py build_embeddings public/music-catalogue.json`

 ## Run Prompt Tests
 - [x] To run all prompts, against all configurations, against all userdata sets: